junsegui/junsegui/README.md

 Hi 👋 My name is Juan segui
 ===========================

-Front-End Developer
+FullStack Developer
 -------------------

-I'm a developer who likes learning new everyday, very curious and loves challenges
+I'm a developer who likes to learn something new everyday, I'm very curious and I love challenges

 * 🌍  I'm based in Buenos Aires Argentina
 * ✉️  You can contact me at [juansegui06@gmail.com](mailto:juansegui06@gmail.com)
-* 🧠  I'm learning React
 * 🤝  I'm open to collaborating with Everyone

 ### Skills